input-output-hk/sc-dev-platform/doc/deployments/applications.md

 We are making use of the [Open Application Model][oam] to provide a simple way to describe deployments as [Application][app] manifests.
 We will provide custom traits and component types that make it easy to work with the Smart Contracts cluster.

 ## Initial Setup
 You can either setup applications through [web ui][scdev-vela] or as a yaml manifest file in a repository.
-To ensure applications are declaratively setup it is recommended to have a yaml manifest commited to the application repository, but to get an initial one created and tested you should use the [web ui][scdev-vela].
+To ensure applications are declaratively setup it is recommended to have a yaml manifest commited to the application repository.
+You must use the Web UI to register your repository with the cluster and view the status of your deployments.

 You can login to the [web platform][scdev-vela] with an iohk gmail account then you will need to request for access to your team's project or for a new project to be made.
 In the main `Applications` page, you can click `New Application` and start entering details following the [Application Parameters](#application-parameters) section.

-Once an application is made through the [web ui][scdev-vela], the yaml data for it can be found in the `Revisions` page with the `Detail` action (in the far right column).
+Your team's project will have one or more environments/namespaces associated with it.
+For teams with production applications, a production environment can be made.
+All applications should be created in the staging or default namespace for your project and you can utilize policies and workflow steps to deploy your application to another namespace (details below).

 ## Application Parameters